BDC Hamburger Icon

 5. Don’t allow your biases to affect your designs.

-Designers are trained to build things that make people feel comfortable, but the best designers know when ethics demand a closer look.
+Designers are trained to build things that make people feel comfortable, but they should equally consider when ethics demand a closer look.
+[Read related: Does Your Business Need a Code of Ethics or Conduct?]

 When software takes on a human representation (such as Siri, whose very name means “beautiful woman who leads you to victory”), think about whether the design is reinforcing such biases or fighting against them.
 By educating yourself about common biases, you might uncover some stereotypes you have been perpetuating unknowingly.
 This small bit of education will allow your team members to evaluate the design choices they are making.